-Due to its size, outsourcing is a key part of the Group's strategy to serve its policyholders.
+Due to the Group's size, outsourcing is a key part of the Group's strategy to serve its policyholders.
 The Group primarily outsources a number of functions and activities to its ultimate parent company, USAA.
 The oversight role remains with the Dirigeant Agréé.